Counter Fraud Policy

 The assessment will reflect the financial and non-financial impact of potential fraud risks across the University.

 The risks of fraud will be reviewed on an annual basis, alongside the wider risk assessment undertaken by management within the various divisions, departments and committees.
-This process will be overseen by the Registrar, with the support of the FMRG and Senior Counter Fraud Lead and Financial Compliance Manager.
+This process will be overseen by the Director of Finance Operations and Counter Fraud Team.

 See Appendix 2 of the Procedures for reporting and investigating suspected instances of fraud and financial misconduct for the fraud risk assessment criteria used by the University as part of this assessment.